 |Saturday||12:00 – 22:00||Wifi||No|

 |Chain||No||Visits||14th April 2017|

-If you’re in Shanghai, try Rumors Coffee Roastery on Hunan Road, which is modelled on a traditional Japanese kissaten (buut with windows!), while if you’re in Bangkok, try Gallery Drip Coffee, a third-wave take on Japanese pour-over.
+If you’re in Shanghai, try Rumors Coffee Roastery on Hunan Road and its sister location, on Xingguo Road, both of which are modelled on a traditional Japanese kissaten (but with windows!), while if you’re in Bangkok, try Gallery Drip Coffee, a third-wave take on Japanese pour-over.

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead.

 Don’t forget that you can share this post with your friends using the buttons below.